Council of the Nations and Regions: Establishment

 Plans for a council of the nations and regions were included in the Labour manifesto for the 2024 UK general election.
-Following Labour's victory in the election, on 9 July the new Prime Minister Keir Starmer met England's combined authority mayors and the mayor of London and announced plans to establish a council of the nations and regions.
+Following Labour's victory in the election, on 9 July the new Prime Minister Keir Starmer met the mayors of England's combined authorities and combined county authorities and the mayor of London and announced plans to establish a council of the nations and regions.
 The Scottish Government said that they had not been informed of the plans prior to the announcement.

 At the 2024 Labour Party Conference, Labour reiterated its commitment to the proposals, saying that all areas of England "should eventually be covered by mayoral devolution", which would then mean all areas of England would be represented on the Council.

-The first meeting of the Council of the Nations and Regions took place on 11 October 2024 in Scotland's capital city, Edinburgh.
+The first meeting of the Council of the Nations and Regions took place on 11 October 2024 in Edinburgh.
 The work of the council will be supported by a secretariat of UK government officials.

 Membership

-The council's members are the holders of the offices of prime minister of the United Kingdom, first minister of Scotland, first minister of Wales, first and deputy first minister of Northern Ireland, mayor of London, and the 11 English combined authority mayoralties.
+The council's members are the holders of the offices of prime minister of the United Kingdom, first minister of Scotland, first minister of Wales, first and deputy first minister of Northern Ireland, and the English strategic authority mayors.

-According to a press release issued by the UK government, the deputy prime minister of the United Kingdom and the minister for intergovernmental relations will also attend the council, and that other ministers may be invited to attend on an ad hoc basis.
-The membership of the council is expected increase as new mayoral combined authorities are established in England.
+According to a press release issued by the UK government, the deputy prime minister and the minister for intergovernmental relations will also attend the council, and that other ministers may be invited to attend on an ad hoc basis.
+The membership of the council is expected increase as new strategic authorities with a directly elected mayor are established in England.

 The current members of the council are: